metabase/metabase/docs/administration-guide/05-setting-permissions.md

 #### SQL (or native query) access

-- **Write (and read) SQL queries:** can write new SQL/native queries using the SQL editor, and can view any SQL-based saved questions.
+- **Write raw queries:** can write new SQL/native queries using the SQL editor.
 This access level requires the group to additionally have Unrestricted data access for the database in question, since SQL queries can circumvent table-level permissions.
-- **Read SQL queries**: can view saved SQL-based questions, but can’t edit them or create new ones.
-This access level requires the group to additionally have at least Limited data access for the database in question.
-- **No SQL query access**: won’t see any SQL-based saved questions in the list of questions or on dashboards.
+- **No access**: can't write or edit SQL/native queries using the SQL editor.
+Users with this level of access will still be able to view questions created from SQL/native queries.

 If you select `Limit access` for one of your databases, your view will change to show the contents of that database.
 If the database utilizes namespaces or schemas, you’ll see a list of all the schemas in the database, and the level of data access each group has for them.
 Similarly, if you select `Limit access` on one of your schemas, you’ll drill down a level and see all the tables within it.
 From these views, you can navigate back by using the breadcrumb links in the top-left, and you can always drill down into a database or schema using the link under its name in the left column.